Replace Rusty Floor Panels

 Install Partial Panels

-If you're doing a partial panel, you'll be cutting around the bad metal.
-Tape off the spot to be repaired with masking tape.
+If you're doing a partial panel, you'll be cutting around bad metal.
+Tape off the spots to be repaired with masking tape.
 Mark off about one inch around the rusted-through part.

 With an air-powered cut-off wheel, slice along the taped line, letting the air tool do the work.
 Don't force it to cut faster, as this will only overheat the tool and the metal.